Same-sex marriage in Illinois: Introduction and passage

-On February 22, 2007, Representative Greg Harris introduced the Religious Freedom and Marriage Fairness Bill to the Illinois House of Representatives, which would have provided for same-sex marriage in the state.
+On February 22, 2007, Representative Greg Harris introduced the Religious Freedom and Marriage Fairness Bill to the House of Representatives, which would have provided for same-sex marriage in the state.
 The bill died in committee.
 On January 14, 2009, Harris reintroduced the bill in the new session, but it once again died in committee.
 In October that year, Senator Heather Steans introduced the Equal Marriage Bill, the first same-sex marriage bill filed in the Senate, but it too died in committee.
 In February 2012, Harris introduced his bill again.
 On December 13, Harris and Steans announced plans for the General Assembly to consider the legislation before it dissolved early in January 2013.
 On January 2, 2013, at the end of the 97th General Assembly, Steans re-introduced her bill as an amendment to an unrelated Senate bill.
 After a legislative misstep, she again introduced the legislation as an amendment, this time to a House bill.
-The Senate Executive Committee approved the amendment on January 3, 2013, sending it to the Senate for a floor vote, but the bill fell with the beginning of the 98th General Assembly on January 9.
+The Senate Executive Committee approved the amendment on January 3, sending it to the Senate for a floor vote, but the bill fell with the beginning of the 98th General Assembly on January 9.

 Steans and Harris filed new bills on January 9, (Note: Steans introduced a shell bill, Senate Bill 10, on January 9 with the intention of filing a substitute amendment replacing it with the text of the marriage bill, which she did on February 5.
 She filed another marriage bill, Senate Bill 110, on January 23.) and 10, respectively.
-Steans' bill (Senate Bill 10) was approved by the Senate Executive Committee on February 5, 2013.
-On February 14, 2013, the Senate approved the bill in a 34–21 vote.
+Steans' bill (Senate Bill 10) was approved by the Senate Executive Committee on February 5.
+On February 14, the Senate approved the bill in a 34–21 vote.
 Governor Pat Quinn said he would sign the bill into law if the House of Representatives also passed it.
-On February 26, 2013, the Illinois House Executive Committee approved the bill by a 6–5 vote.
+On February 26, the Illinois House Executive Committee approved the bill by a 6–5 vote.
 Harris, anticipating its defeat, did not call for a vote before the General Assembly adjourned on May 31, but instead extended the deadline for its approval until August 31, allowing for it to be considered by a special session if Governor Quinn identified it for consideration should he call the Assembly into special session as expected.
 A special session was held on pension reform; the same-sex marriage bill, however, was not included.
 Instead, LGBT organizations and the bill's sponsors focused instead on increasing support for the legislation, with the goal of holding a vote in the October and November veto session of the House and Senate.